 s already said, crocchè can be bought in a ‘friggitoria’: this word comes from ‘friggere’, the Italian for ‘to fry’.
 As per its name, it’s a food shop selling mainly (but not only) fried stuff.
 Simple and yet delicious preparations that can be easily eaten while walking.

-At first sight, there are some similarities between a friggitoria and a modern fast food.
+At first sight, there are some similarities between a friggitoria and modern fast foods.

 Nowadays, there are many ‘friggitorie’ in almost every Italian city: the most famous are in Naples, Genoa and Palermo.